 In this article, I am faced with a trade-off between consistency with previous research and improvements in research design.
 I have decided to prioritise the latter, because a misspecified empirical strategy would neither inform the reader about the accuracy of the past research on economic peace in the light of the new data (i.e. TIES), nor, given the problems in the empirical strategy associated with past studies, would it provide a scientific contribution on its own.
-In addition, given that researchers of economic peace were, in fact, concerned with "potential economic conflict" dyads, as they specify in their research design, rather than all possible dyads, part of this trade-off is only apparent.
+In addition, given that researchers of economic peace were, in fact, concerned with "potential economic conflict" dyads, as they specify in their research design, rather than all possible dyads, part of this trade-off is, in fact, only apparent and this article is consistent with both the theory and declared research design in past studies of economic peace.